wxt-dev/wxt/docs/guide/content-script-ui.md

 Often in web extensions, you don't want your content script's CSS affecting the page, or vise-versa.
 The [`ShadowRoot`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) API is ideal for this.

 WXT provides a helper function, [`createContentScriptUi`](/api/wxt/client/functions/createContentScriptUi), that abstracts all the `ShadowRoot` setup away, making it easy to create UIs with isolated CSS.
+It also supports an optional `isolateEvents` parameter to further isolate user interactions.

 To use `createContentScriptUi`, follow these steps: